Herbert Rowse Armstrong: Arsenic poisoning

 Then Armstrong had to explain his habits concerning arsenic or the white powder, arsenic trioxide.
 He claimed that it was his practice to put small portions of arsenic into individual pouches, which he squirted into the ground near spots where dandelions tended to grow.
 One small pouch was found on his person following his arrest, and there was no reasonable explanation offered for his carrying it around, particularly as the arrest was in December.
 Armstrong did not come off well under questioning by Mr Justice Darling concerning this point.

 After the trial, two possible motives emerged for Katharine Armstrong's poisoning.
 First, Armstrong had decided he wanted a different, more congenial wife.
 Second, Katharine had written a will in 1917 leaving the bulk of her estate not to her husband, but to their children.
 Armstrong produced a new will following his wife's death, giving him control of her estate, but studies suggest that it was probably forged.
 For some time before the Velinewydd estate affair, Armstrong's business had been in financial difficulties.
 Difficulties in relation to the sale of the Velinewydd estate made things even worse for him.

 However, the evidence against Armstrong, though considerable, was nonetheless circumstantial.
 No one had seen the Major administering poison, and Mrs Armstrong had occasionally spoken of suicide; some medicines contained arsenic, and there were plenty of other people coming into contact with her at Mayfield.
 The prosecution failed to show how it was Armstrong and only Armstrong who administered poison, and no one else.
 As for the Martin poisoning, other than gaining Armstrong a little time, the death of Oswald Martin would not in any way have relieved the Major's business problems.

 Armstrong made no confession and adamantly maintained his total innocence to the end.
-On 13 April 1922 at Hereford Shire Hall, he was found guilty of the murder of his wife.
+On 13 April 1922 at Shirehall, Hereford, he was found guilty of the murder of his wife.

 Execution

-Mr Justice Darling stated that he concurred with the jury's view and that it was absurd and unsupported by any evidence that Mrs Armstrong had committed suicide.
+Mr Justice Darling stated that he concurred with the jury's view, and that it was absurd and unsupported by any evidence that Mrs Armstrong had committed suicide.
 He then sentenced Armstrong to death.
-On 16 May 1922, the Court of Criminal Appeal dismissed his appeal and Armstrong was hanged by John Ellis at Gloucester Prison on 31 May 1922.
+On 16 May 1922, the Court of Criminal Appeal dismissed his appeal, and Armstrong was hanged by John Ellis at Gloucester Prison on 31 May 1922.
 Ellis claimed that before the trap was opened on the gallows Armstrong called out, "Kitty I'm coomin to ye!" although this is unconfirmed.
 The News of the World reported that when asked by the prison governor on the morning of the execution if he had anything to say, Armstrong's last words were "I am innocent of the crime for which I have been condemned to die."